jtellez1976/poke-notifier/README.md

   - **Expert:** `🏆🏆 [Expert]`
   - **Veteran:** `🏆🏆🏆 [Veteran]`
   - **Master:** `⚡🏆⚡[Master]` (with your username in gold).

 - **Prestige Trophy System:** Upon completing a region's Pokédex, you will receive a **unique trophy badge**.
 This collectible item can be placed in the world, where it will display as a **slowly rotating 3D model** that emits light and particle effects.

 - **Spectacular Celebration Effects:**
-  - **Fireworks:** When you complete any generation, the sky will light up with fireworks launched from your position!
+  - **Dynamic Fireworks:** Upon completing any generation, the sky ignites with a celebratory firework display that **grows in scale and intensity** as you complete more Pokédexes!
-  - **"Pokémon Master" Effects:** Upon completing all 9 generations, you will be enveloped in an aura of power, combining the visual effects of the Totem of Undying and the End Portal.
+  - **"Pokémon Master" Aura:** When you complete all 9 generations, your character is enveloped in a unique aura of power, combining the ethereal particles of the **Totem of Undying** and the swirling energy of the **End Portal**.

 - **Master's Welcome:** Players who reach the "Master" rank are announced with a **global thunder sound** and a golden chat message every time they join the server.
 - **Pokédex Synchronization:** Don't lose your progress!
 When using the "Catch 'em All" mode for the first time, the mod **scans your PC and party** to credit you for all the Pokémon you've already caught.
 It's safe to install on existing servers.
 - **Configurable Rewards:** The rewards for completing a generation are **fully customizable** by server administrators.